 Minnesota

 Minnesota Travel Guide for Persons with Disabilities is an on-line resource that provides information on accessibility for persons with disabilities and mature travelers.
-This website provides comprehensive profiles of various destinations, including hotels, restaurants, night clubs and bars, theaters, parks and campgrounds and much more.
+This website provides comprehensive profiles of transportation resources in Minnesota and some resources of orgainization that could help more.
 This is a must visit site for anyone with a disability planning a trip in Minnesota.

 Virginia

-Virginia Travel Guide for Persons with Disabilities offers accessibility profiles of virginia attractions.
+Accessible Virginia offers accessibility profiles of virginia attractions.
 They cover such destinations as lodging, such as bed and breakfasts, restaurants, historic and cultural attractions, campgrounds, fishing and boating areas, and much more.

 Canada